34 Best Small Garden Layouts for Big Impact in Tiny Spaces

 Container gardens offer a versatile solution for gardeners with limited space.
 They bring life to balconies, patios, and small yards.
 Choose pots in various sizes and materials to suit your style.
 Fill them with colorful flowers, herbs, or even vegetables.
 Use the “thriller, filler, spiller” method for a balanced look.

 Place tall plants in the center, surround them with bushy plants, and add trailing plants around the edges.
-Container gardens are easy to maintain and move around.
+Container gardens are easy to maintain and can be easily moved around.
 They allow you to control soil quality and adjust sunlight exposure.
 With the proper care, these portable gardens can thrive year-round, adding charm to any outdoor space.

 12. Raised Beds